HorizenOfficial/eon/doc/api/wallet/allPublicKeys.md

 ### wallet/allPublicKeys

 Returns the list of all keys contained in this node wallet.
-For 25519 and VRF keys, the public key is returned, for Secp256k1 the EVM public address is returned.
+For 25519 and VRF keys, the public key is returned, for Secp256k1 keys the EVM public address is returned.

 **Parameters**